Elegant London townhouses with ornate balconies and lush greenery.

 Structure and Exterior

+The external condition of a building is the most honest indicator of long-term maintenance standards and latent repair costs.
 Examine the external walls for cracks, staining, or spalling brickwork.
 Check guttering, downpipes, and drains for rust or blockage.
 Victorian and Edwardian properties are particularly prone to rising damp and penetrating damp; check skirting boards and lower walls for white salt deposits or dark tide marks.

 Internal Systems and Appliances